IP Subnet Calculator

 Step 1: List Requirements by Size

-Example network requirements:
+Example requirements:

 • HQ LAN: 100 hosts